 Loan proceeds will generally be credited to a student’s account approximately 10 days prior to the beginning of any semester, if a student has meet all eligibility requirements on that date, or on a periodic basis (usually daily) thereafter as a student becomes compliant with all terms and conditions necessary to establish loan eligibility.
 All loan disbursements applied to a student’s account will immediately be available for review by accessing the student’s account through CSU X-press.

 A student, and/or a parent in the instance of a Federal Direct Parent PLUS Loan, has the right to cancel a portion or all of any Federal Direct Stafford, Federal Direct Parent PLUS, Federal Direct Graduate PLUS and Federal Perkins loan prior to disbursement, or within 14 days of actual disbursement of any such loans.
 The request to cancel or reduce any loan must be in writing and must be submitted to the Office of Student Financial Aid.
-Chicago State University requires that you use its established form, "REQUEST FOR DECREASE AND/OR CANCELLATION OF FEDERAL DIRECT STAFFORD AND/OR FEDERAL PLUS AND/OR FEDERAL PERKINS LOAN(S)", which you may download here or obtain from the Office of Student Financial Aid .
+Chicago State University requires that you use its established form, Request for Increase, Decrease and/or Cancellation of Federal Loan(s), which you may download here or obtain from the Office of Student Financial Aid.

 If a credit balance created by a loan disbursement has been released to a student, and/or parent, the funds released must be returned to the university within the 14 day cancellation time frame in order for the university to complete a requested cancellation.